rust-lang/rust/src/doc/trpl/functions.md

 ```

 This is the simplest possible function declaration.
 As we mentioned before,
-`fn` says "this is a function," followed by the name, some parentheses because
+`fn` says ‘this is a function’, followed by the name, some parentheses because
 this function takes no arguments, and then some curly braces to indicate the
 body.
-Here's a function named `foo`:
+Here’s a function named `foo`:

 ```rust
 fn foo() {
 }
 ```

 So, what about taking arguments?
-Here's a function that prints a number:
+Here’s a function that prints a number:

 ```rust
 fn print_number(x: i32) {